jennaschultz/HubSpot-Developer-Extension/README.md

 If you have any questions you can find @JonMcLaren @williamspiro and @GonzaloTorreras in our channel in the HubSpot Design & Developer Slack https://hubspotdev.slack.com/messages/CBBAW6Z3R

+## Contributor wall of Fame
+We plan to highlight and encourage contributors for their efforts toward the extension in different ways - in the options screen of the extension as well as here.
+We're still concepting out some things to reward/how to do rewards, but one area we felt made sense to reward were any features or tweaks from the extension that make it into HubSpot's core.
+When a feature becomes part of the core that means HubSpot's developers thought the change was worth re-creating on their end.
+When this happens we have to remove the feature from the extension to prevent conflicts.

 [Privacy Policy](https://github.com/williamspiro/HubSpot-Developer-Extension/wiki/Privacy-Policy)